swissspidy/wp-performance-action/README.md

     blueprint: ''

     # WordPress version to use.
-    # Supports aliases such as latest, nightly, or trunk.
-    # Also supports ZIP URLs or a Git reference from https://github.com/WordPress/wordpress
-    # to install a specific version.
     #
+    # Loads the specified WordPress version.
+    # Accepts the last four major WordPress versions.
+    # You can also use the generic values 'latest', 'nightly', or 'beta'.
+    #
     # Default: 'latest'
     wp-version: ''

     # PHP version to use.
-    # Defaults to whatever version is the default
-    # in the Docker-maintained WordPress image
-    # (currently 8.0 as of November 2023)
     #
+    # Accepts 7.0, 7.1, 7.2, 7.3, 7.4, 8.0, 8.1, 8.2, 8.3.
+    #
-    # Default: 'auto'
+    # Default: 'latest'
     php-version: ''

     # Number of times the tests should be repeated.